shipshapecode/shepherd/docs-src/tutorials/02-usage.md

 ### Rollup/Webpack Based Builds

 The latest versions of Rollup and Webpack support ES6 imports.
-We have an ES module exported to `dist/shepherd.esm.js`.
-This is also specified as `"module"` in `package.json`, which should allow you to import using standard ES import syntax.
+Shepherd ships as an ES module which should allow you to import using standard ES import syntax.

 i.e.